cmyr/cargo-instruments/README.md

 $ cargo instruments --package foo --template alloc --bin bar
 ```

-In most of time, the package only has one binary which makes `--package` behaves the
+In many cases, a package only has one binary.
+In this case `--package` behaves the
 same as `--bin`.

 ### Profiling application in release mode